 Explore Tunxi Ancient street, Although its 630 years in history, Tunxi ancient street is one of the best preserved streets in China and showcases a mix of Song and Yuan Dynasties architectures.

 Sokdam Village, Shexian - Sunrise Photography.

-Sokdam Village is relatively new location and is not on many photographers’ radar.
+Sokdam Village is a relatively new location and is not on many photographers’ radar.
 It is virtually unknown to foreign photographers/ visitors.
-We will travel to the top of a vantage point for sunrise and hopefully some rolling mist that its famous for!
+We will drive to the top of a vantage point for sunrise and hopefully some rolling mist.

 Hong Cun Village – Sunset Shoot and Night Shoot

 Hongcun, a stunning ancient village, originated during Song Dynasty (960-1276), is named arguably the most beautiful “Chinese painting-like” village in China.
 It is listed in UNESCO world heritage sites and showcases the best examples of ancient Huizhou-style architecture.
 The Oscar-winning film Crouching Tiger, Hidden Dragon was filmed in Hongcun.
 Naturally this place is swamped with tourists making photography difficult.
 However we will work around this and visit while this place is deserted and while the light is soft.